You are listening to the Sean Hannity Radio Show Podcast.

 All right, I get this.

-I get so in other words, you didn't pull a Bill and Hillary Clinton in your life anywhere.
+So in other words, you didn't pull a Bill and Hillary Clinton in your life anymore.

 Well, Bill and Hillary once deducted their old underwear.